drduh/macOS-Security-and-Privacy-Guide/README.md

 Many books and articles cover the pf firewall.
 The following example shows how to block traffic by IP address.

-Add the following into a file called `pf.rules`:
+Add the following rules to a file named `pf.rules`:

 ```
 wifi = "en0"